Adelaide Pre-release Centre

 Visits must be booked in advance – find out more about visiting prisoners.

-Bookings can be made by telephone on Wednesday or Sunday from 18:00 to 19:30.
+Bookings can be made by telephone from Monday to Wednesday between 18:00 to 19:25.

 Special visiting arrangements

 Day or evening professional visits can be arranged and there are no specific time limits.